Keeper-Security/discovery-and-rotation-saas-dev/integrations/cisco_apic/README.md

 Added AWS Cognito rotation to the user record.
 ```

-Now when the user's password is rotated, the user's password in AWS Cognito will also be updated.
+Now when the user's password is rotated, the user's password in CiscoAPIC will also be updated.

 ## Keeper Vault